ethereum/RIPs/RIP_RIGID.md

 The `formula` field contains a string encoded in RPN (Reverse Polish Notation).
 RPN is chosen for its suitability for onchain evaluation and processing by automated agents due to the following characteristics:

-* **Efficient evaluation**: RPN is stack-based, making it highly efficient for processing within constrained environments like smart contracts.
+* **Efficient evaluation**: RPN is stack-based, making it highly efficient for processing within constrained environments.
 * **Deterministic logic**: It inherently avoids operator precedence ambiguities, ensuring consistent evaluation across all implementations.
 * **Compact encoding**: RPN strings can be parsed with lower overhead, contributing to efficient onchain storage and machine processing.